The Food Bank of Contra Costa and Solano served approximately 149,000 people, on a monthly basis (Fiscal Year 2013).

 FOOD BANK FACTS:

-- 16 million pounds of food distributed; enough for 13 million meals.
+- Over 18 million pounds of food distributed; enough for more than 14 million meals.

-- About 1/3 of the food distributed was fresh produce.
+- About half of the food distributed was fresh produce.

 - 1 in 4 people receiving emergency food are children.